chammaaomar/make-your-own-docker/README.md

 # CDocker

 Head over to [codecrafters.io](https://codecrafters.io) to signup for early access.
 Codecrafters is a pretty cool challenge based on gamifying the idea of make-your-own-X. Your entries to the challenge are verified for correctness by submitting to a pretty cool Contiuous Integration server.
+You get nicely colored visuals and instant feedback.
+Plus, there's a pretty cool Discord community you can join!
 It's a pretty nice application of CI.
 New challenges are always being added!

 ## Usage
 To get started you will need a docker daemon.
 You can get Docker desktop for macOS or Windows from [here](https://www.docker.com/products/docker-desktop).